kauffman77/shellslayer/setup-files/level_05_grep/README.md

 `grep` understand a variety of regular expression syntax as well but only a few regex tricks are useful for this exercise.

+The search phrase like abc does not need to be quotes if it is a single word; any phrase that spaces must be quoted.

+EXAMPLES:
+grep 'hello' file.txt
+OR
+grep hello file.txt

+grep 'hello world' file.txt  - must have quotes due to the space in the search phrase.

+NOTE: you do not need to edit any files in this exercise, only search them for answers.